 2. Quality Applications – Implementation of pre-screening procedures can be useful.
 In fact, asking a series of yes/no questions based on the hard skills required in the position can help deter unqualified candidates.

-3. Remote Working – If you offer remote work opportunities you can widen your search to other states as well.
+3. Remote Workplace Culture – If you offer remote work opportunities you can widen your search to other states as well.
 It is unlikely that many job seekers will be able to relocate at this time.
 To maintain diversity, remote working is necessary until relocation is a viable option again.

 4. Communication – Engage with your candidate through multiple channels.
 For instance, send them emails, text messages, phone calls prior to scheduling video interviews.
 This gives you the chance to assess their communication, time management and interests to work at your company.
 Consequently, you’ll see a significant increase in acceptance rates.